rossonet/images/README.md

-# images
-public logos and images
+# Rossonet logos and images